-More than 400 military personnel have tested positive for coronavirus since the outbreak.
+More than 1,600 military personnel have tested positive for coronavirus since the outbreak began.

-New statistics released by the Ministry of Defence (MOD) show 9,220 UK servicemen and women have been tested for COVID-19, with at least 406 testing positive.
+The latest statistics released by the Ministry of Defence (MOD) show that 48,676 UK servicemen and women have been tested for COVID-19, with 1,686 testing positive.

-Since the outbreak, 870 civilian defence personnel have also been tested.
+Since the start of the outbreak, 3,205 civilian defence personnel have also been tested.

-The MOD said the tests have been carried out at regional testing sites, mobile units, hospitals or by using home test kits.
+The MOD said the tests have been carried out at regional testing sites, mobile units, hospitals, or at home using testing kits.

-According to the latest Government data, there have been a total of 301,455 cases of coronavirus in the UK.
+According to the latest Government data, there have been a total of 1,538,794 confirmed cases of coronavirus in the UK.

-The British Army has seen the most positive tests, with 273 personnel, while the RAF has had 70 positive cases and the Navy 63.
+In the Armed Forces, the British Army has seen the most positive tests, with 803, while the Navy has had577 positive results and the RAF 306.

-The majority of the positive cases among serving personnel have been in the UK at 359, with the remaining 47 cases found overseas.
+The majority of the positive cases among serving personnel have been in the UK (1,567), with 119 cases overseas.

-UK Armed Forces personnel have had a key role in the country's response to the coronavirus pandemic, including setting up and running mobile testing centres and helping construct the NHS Nightingale hospitals.
+UK Armed Forces personnel have played a key role in the country's response to the coronavirus pandemic, including setting up and running mobile testing centres and helping to construct the NHS Nightingale hospitals.